Qbizinc/qbiz-wiki/technology/Tools/technology.md

 - Narrow Operations -- don't require an exchnage (Shuffle).

 ## Physical Plans
-- Exchange Operator -- A shuggle.
+* Exchange Operator -- A shuggle.
--- Shuffle Exchange.
+ - Shuffle Exchange -- large data sets are written to local drives then read by next operation, required when data needs to be redistributed.
--- Broadcast Echange -- small data sets are sent to Drive node and then sent to all Executors.
+ - Broadcast Echange -- small data sets are sent to Drive node and then sent to all Executors.